kaizokuv/kaizokuv/README.md

 - [UltraCTF](https://github.com/kaizokuv/UltraCTF) - A CTF tool, inspired to [CyberChef](https://github.com/gchq/CyberChef), but made offline (Now archived)

 ## Currently working on
-I figured since [DummiesNmap](https://github.com/kaizokuv/dummiesnmap) was a relatively good idea, and I'm a pretty stupid lad, I might as well make a bunch of programs that are dummified versions of the main thing, while making it easier for beginners to understand, while adding some extra functionality
+I figured since [DummiesNmap](https://github.com/kaizokuv/dummiesnmap) was a relatively good idea, and I'm a pretty stupid lad, I might as well make a bunch of programs that are dummified versions of the main thing, while making it easier for beginners to understand, while adding some extra functionality.
+So the current project is a revamp of [UltraCTF](https://github.com/kaizokuv/UltraCTF), and moving it to the Dummies family

 ## Anything else?
 Nah not really, but if you wanna find me ehhh..